AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

 *   The claims came from Faber College
-*   The claims were provided by Alice
+*   The claims were provided by Aby
 *   The claims were not tampered with

-Acme knows now that Alice graduated with a Bachelor's Degree in 2015 and she gets the job!
+Acme knows now that Aby graduated with a Bachelor's Degree in 2015 and she gets the job!

 <!-- GD2md-html version 1.0β11 -->